-“I Am a Rock,” by Simon and Garfunkel: This song is advanced enough for teenage and adult learners, though it is also slow enough for beginner-level students.
-You can implement a read-along activity with the song, encouraging students to discuss what they did or did not enjoy about the song, as well as words they didn’t understand.
+“I Am a Rock” by Simon and Garfunkel: This song is advanced enough for teenage and adult learners, though it is also slow enough for beginner-level students.
+You can implement a read-along activity with the song and encourage students to discuss what they did or did not enjoy about the song, as well as words they didn’t understand.

 ESL songs for intermediate students

-“If I Were a Boy,” by Beyonce: Similar to “I Am a Rock,” this well-known pop song is appropriate for teenage and adult beginner ESL learners.
-Activities to consider include a read-along or rewrite the song.
-You can also include a lesson on perspective, wherein boys could rewrite the song in the style of “If I Were a Girl.”
+“If I Were a Boy” by Beyonce: Similar to “I Am a Rock,” this well-known pop song is appropriate for teenage and adult beginner ESL learners.
+Consider including a read-along or rewrite-the-song activity.
+You can also include a lesson on perspective, where students could rewrite the song in the style of “If I Were a Girl.”

 ESL songs for teaching grammar

-“Somebody That I Used to Know,” by Gotye: Here is another example of a well-known pop song that can be used in your ESL classroom.
-There are several routes you can take with the song, such as a lesson on the past tense.
+“Somebody That I Used to Know” by Gotye: Here is another example of a well-known pop song that can be used in your ESL classroom.
+There are several routes you can take with this one, such as a lesson on the past tense.

 ESL Songs for teaching listening skills

-“English is Cuh-Ray-Zee,” by Pete Seeger: Lastly, a fun song about the peculiarities of the English language.
+“English is Cuh-Ray-Zee” by Pete Seeger: Lastly, here’s a fun song about the peculiarities of the English language.
 Have students take note of any of the many oddities mentioned in the song.
-Then, spend time teaching the specifics of three to five of the points.
+Then, spend time teaching the specifics of three to five of the points Seeger highlights.